 Interests and hobbies include travel, reading, hiking (especially in the beautiful country around St. George!), and cheering on the Detroit Tigers and the Mississippi State Bulldogs.
 His best friend is his bride since 1994, Hope, and the couple has been blessed with three children, Whit, Jack, and Zoe.

 David Bernstein, a descendant of Abraham, Isaac and Jacob according to the flesh, was born in Brooklyn, NY, in 1946.
-David attended Hebrew School from age 8 to 13 when he became a Bar Mitzvah (Son of the Commandments).
+David attended Hebrew school from age 8 to 13 and became a Bar Mitzvah (Son of the Commandments).
 David attained the rank of Eagle Scout at the age of 14.
-After graduation from Adelphi University in 1968, he served in various ways and locations for 26 years in the U.S. Coast Guard.
+After graduation from university in 1968, he served in various ways and locations for 26 years in the U.S. Coast Guard.
 David retired as a Captain (0-6) in 1994.

 David met the love of his life, Aurora in 1987.
-In 1988, after hearing a clear presentation of the gospel, David confessed his sin, repented and was saved from the wrath of God, surrendering his life to Christ.
+Aurora lovingly and persistently challenged his unbelief and presented him with the truth of the Gospel.
+In 1988, David confessed his sin, repented and was saved from the wrath of God, surrendering his life to Christ.
 David and Aurora were married in 1989.
 They have been studying, serving, teaching and counseling since 1991.
-Together they have studied at Knox Seminary and taken and taught master’s level training courses in counseling from the Bible.
-David has been on mission trips to Israel and Cuba and tries not to miss an opportunity to engage in gospel conversations.
+David has been on mission trips to Israel and Cuba and tries not to miss an opportunity to proclaim the gospel.
 David was licensed to preach by an SBC-affiliated church in 2008 and was ordained a pastor/elder at DRBC in 2017.

 David and Aurora have two lovely married daughters, Nicole and Gina, who are devoted to Christ and to their husbands.
 And…one lovely, godly granddaughter, Tahlia.
 David has had the blessing of baptizing and, years later, officiating over the weddings of both Nicole and Gina.

 David and Aurora came to the St. George area in 2013 and enjoy observing and getting out into the beauty of God’s breathtaking handiwork in this area.
-They like to swim, dive, travel, exercise, shoot pool, study God’s word and lead small groups together.
+They like to swim, dive, travel, exercise, shoot pool, study God’s word and minister together.